elizabeth believes

 Why it matters: With the sacrifices veterans make, they deserve the very BEST care the United States has to offer.

-Protect Patients from Medical Errors and Ensure Price Transparency
+Protect Patients from Medical Errors

 Require hospitals, clinics, and pharmacies to clearly disclose black box medication warnings AND document patient awareness and acceptance of those risks